SmartTraceIO/visfresh-web/Visfresh-WEB/docs/RestService.md

 ### Get User Info ###
 Method *GET*, method name *getUser*, method parameters
-1. username - name of user
+1. userId - ID of user

 Method required associated privileges.
 The logged in user should be some as requested info user or should have admin role.
 Method returns [User Object](#markdown-header-user)